henkelmax/peek/readme.md

 # Peek

-A Fabric mod that provides additional information to items and blocks.
+A Fabric mod that provides additional information about items and blocks.
 Can be used client-side only.

 ## Optional Dependencies